The History of 1 Cockle Shed & The Harvey Family, Old Town, Leigh-On-Sea, Essex

 Internet:

 Newspaper articles reproduced with the permission of the British Newspaper Archive and The British Library Board.
+Maps reproduced with the permission of the National Library of Scotland.

 Books:

-• Leigh-On-Sea A History by Judith William (2002)
+• Leigh-On-Sea: A History by Judith William (2002)

 • Old Leigh by H. N. Bride (1954)